-Sunday, 5/9/65: vs Braves, first game of a doubleheader, caught the entire game, batting 7th, but went 0-4 with 3 K’s against Tony Cloninger (in his 24-11 season with 211 K’s).
+Sunday, 5/9/65: vs Braves at Shea, first game of a doubleheader, caught the entire game, batting 7th, but went 0-4 with 3 K’s against Tony Cloninger (in his 24-11 season with 211 K’s).
 He came up in the 9th with two on, but grounded into a forceout, and called it a career.

-PostScript: As for Yankee Jim Brenneman, the pitcher who Yogi pinch hit for in the Mayor’s Trophy Game, and who marvelled at how “beautiful” brand new Shea was on that August night, that game also had special significance – it was his only start on a major league mound in his short career of 5 total games against major league competition.
+PostScript: As for Yankee Jim Brenneman, the pitcher who Yogi pinch-hit for in the 1964 Mayor’s Trophy Game, and who marveled at how “beautiful” brand new Shea was on that August night (article above), that game also had special significance – it would be his only start on a major league mound, in his short career of 5 total appearances against major league competition.
 Unfortunately, while he pitched 6 strong innings at Shea that night, surprisingly he did not get the win (the judgment of the official scorer in those days).
-In his 4 other appearances, 3 were official, and in one he was pinch-hit for again – this time by Mickey Mantle.
-So he was only pinch-hit for twice: by Berra, and by Mantle.
+In regard to his 4 other appearances, all were in 1965 – 3 were official (in relief 7/9, 7/17 & 7/23), and interestingly, on 7/9/65 he was pinch-hit for again – this time by Mickey Mantle.
+So he was only pinch-hit for twice in his career: by Berra, and by Mantle.

-That 4th game?
-The Hall Of Fame Game at Doubleday Field, Cooperstown, NY, on 7/26/65, Yanks vs Phillies, his last MLB appearance.
-He walked 3, and gave up a HR, but finished the game…and got the only official win of his career against major league competition.
+That 4th game in 1965?
+The Hall Of Fame Game at Doubleday Field, Cooperstown, NY, on 7/26/65, Yanks vs Phillies, his final major league appearance.
+He came in in relief, pitching 4 1/3 innings – he walked 3 but only surrendered a solo HR in the 9th – and finished the game…and got the only “official” win of his career against major league competition.
 He was out of baseball by 1966.

 Now, It’s Over.